realm/realm-js/packages/realm/README.md

 <img align="right" style="min-width:150px;width:20%;" src="https://raw.githubusercontent.com/realm/realm-js/main/media/atlas-device-sync.svg" alt="Atlas Device Sync">

-The [Atlas Device SDKs](https://www.mongodb.com/docs/atlas/device-sdks/) are a collection of language and platform specific SDKs, each with a suite of app development tools optimized for data access and persistence on mobile and edge devices.
+The Realm SDKs are a collection of language and platform specific SDKs, each with a suite of app development tools optimized for data access and persistence on mobile and edge devices.
 Use the SDKs to build data-driven mobile, edge, web, desktop, and IoT apps.

 It might help to think of the Realm database as the persistance layer of the Atlas Device SDKs.